-A personal injury claim, also known as a tort claim, is a type of lawsuit that arises when someone has sustained an injury as the result of the negligence or careless of another person or company.
+A personal injury claim is a type of lawsuit that arises when someone has sustained an injury as the result of the negligence or carelessness of another person or company.
 These types of circumstances are wide-ranging and include construction site accidents, accidents at the work place, automobile accidents and slip and fall accidents, to name a few.
-The best way to determine whether an injury claim exists is to contact a lawyer to discuss circumstances that caused your injury.
+The best way to determine whether an injury claim exists is to contact a lawyer to discuss the circumstances that caused your injury.

 What is Negligence?

-The law requires us to act with “reasonable care.”
-What reasonable care means depends on the particular situation.
-When someone fails to act with the reasonable care required that party may be considered negligent.
-Your attorney will be required to prove that another person or entity was negligent and that such negligence resulted in your injuries in order to recover monetary damages on your injury claim.
+The law requires us to act with “reasonable care” which can vary depending on the details of each individual situation.
+When someone fails to act with the reasonable care required, that party may be considered negligent.
+Your attorney will be required to prove that another person or entity was negligent and that such actions resulted in your injuries in order to recover monetary damages on your injury claim.

 What are the Attorney’s Fees Associated with an Injury Claim?